boterop/convert-excel-to-json/README.md

 const excelToJson = require('convert-excel-to-json');

 const result = excelToJson({
   sourceFile: 'SOME-EXCEL-FILE.xlsx',
-	header:{
+  header: {
     // Is the number of rows that will be skipped and will not be present at our result object.
 Counting from top to bottom
-	    rows: 1 // 2, 3, 4, etc.
+    rows: 1, // 2, 3, 4, etc.
-	}
+  },
 });

 // result will be an Object like the previous example, but without the rows that was defined as headers